nerett/ht_fdict/README.md

 ```

 If you choose not to use `TEXT` option, the program will use `Onegin.txt` file from the `Testfiles/` directory.
 `MODE` is set to `RELEASE` by default.

 Therefore, if you want to run the program in the `RELEASE` mode with `Onegin.txt` file, simply type `make run`.

 You can also use `make rund` instead to run with `valgrind` (options are the same).

-You can also run this binary with (from project root directory)
+...or run this binary with (from project root directory)

 ```
 ./Debug/ht_fdict <filename>